Mixed Breed Dogs

 About the American Pugabull

-The American Pugabull is a very large mixed breed dogs known for its outgoing nature and capable mind.
-Adaptable to most living situations, the American Pugabull is manageable for most owners.
+The American Pugabull is a cross between the American Bulldog and Pug.
+The American Pugabull is a medium mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a capable mind, adaptable to most living situations, the American Pugabull is manageable for most owners.
 Typically standing 12 to 20 inches and weighing 25 to 70 pounds, this breed has a life expectancy of 12 to 14 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the American Pugabull brings a distinct combination of traits that sets it apart.
 The American Pugabull is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the American Pugabull loves being close to its people and forms strong bonds with every member of the household.